-For a very small percentage of pupils, whose needs are significant and complex, and the SEND Support required to meet their needs cannot reasonably be provided from within the school's own resources, with parent permission a request will be made to the local authority to conduct an assessment of education, health and care needs.
+For a very small percentage of pupils, whose needs are significant and complex, and the SEND Support required to meet their needs cannot reasonably be provided from within the school's own resources, with parent permission a request will be made to the local authority to assess education, health and care needs.
 This may result in an Education, Health and Care (EHC) plan being provided.